 Location of Planet Hollywood Las Vegas

 Location is probably the single most important factor when choosing a Hotel in Las Vegas.
-Many people fall foul of this by assuming things are all close together as really one a map that is how it appears.
+Many people fall foul of this by assuming things are all close together as really on a map that is how it appears.
 The main section of the Strip is over 3 miles in length, and choosing a hotel located at the end of the strip means huge treks in the sun, taxi or uber rides everywhere, or just staying in your resort.
 These are either exhausting, expensive, or dull options to choose from.
 So picking a Hotel that is really central means you are closer to more things and your ability to explore the Strip and its sights and attractions are far great.
 So how does Planet Hollywood measure up on this scale?

 Well, as far as position goes Planet Hollywood is just about perfect!
 For all intents and purposes, the center of Las Vegas is the Bellagio.
 Everything really stems out from there.
 So as close to the Bellagio as you can get is as close to the action as you can get.
-And the Planet Hollywood is right across the Boulevard from the Fountains.
+And Planet Hollywood is right across the Boulevard from the Fountains.

 There is very little in Las Vegas that is not an easy stroll from the Hotel.
 Thus making Planet Hollywood one of the best Situated on the Strip.
-There is a slight downside, in the fact the hotel its self is really complicated to get out of!
-To exit onto the Strip, you need to pass through the CAsino and the Planet Hollywood is particularly difficult to get out of.
+There is a slight downside, in the fact the hotel itself is really complicated to get out of!
+To exit onto the Strip, you need to pass through the Casino and the Planet Hollywood is particularly difficult to get out of.
 We find ourselves traipsing around the large Casino floor just looking for the best way out onto the Strip, and Vice versa when getting back to the room.

 Other than this the Hotel is just perfectly located.
 The Bellagio is an attraction in itself and this makes staying there subject to horrendous crowds.
-Planet Hollywood has all the advantages of the perfect central location without the drawbacks of staying in heaving crowds of tourists.
+Planet Hollywood has all the advantages of the perfect central location without the drawbacks of staying in the heaving crowds of tourists.
 You also have the added advantage of having the Miricle Miles shops attached to the hotel.

 We would go as far as to say Planet Hollywood is the singularly best-located hotel on the Strip!